sonyasha/natural-language-translation/README.md

 The application is located on https://trainslator.herokuapp.com/ <sup>*</sup>

-<sup>*</sup> Please notice that it takes 1 - 3 minutes to load the app, and sometimes you can see ```Application Error``` on the screen.
+<sup>*</sup> Please notice that it takes **3 - 5 minutes!!** to load the app, and sometimes you can see ```Application Error``` on the screen.
 The reason is that Heroku has memory restrictions - 500GB per application and this application is larger (after importing all the dependencies and loading models).
 We are aware that Heroku is not a proper platform for deploying the machine learning applications and working on this issue.

 The project description and web-presentation is located on https://gryazzz.github.io/nlt-presentation/